 My Recommendations to Care for a Crown of Thorns Plant

-Sun - I keep my Crown of Thorns in a East facing window in my kitchen, it seems to love it there.
-My mother however, keeps hers in a South facing window in her front room.
+- Sun: I keep my Crown of Thorns in an east-facing window in my kitchen; it seems to love it there.
+My mother, however, keeps hers in a south-facing window in her front room.
 Both plants do just fine and bloom in both locations.

-Soil - There is also a lot of controversy as to which way is the proper way to care for certain plants.
-My Crown of Thorns is such an example, I had to trade the cactus soil for regular dirt as it would not hold enough moisture for my plant and was constantly drying out.
+- Soil: There is also a lot of controversy as to which is the proper way to care for certain plants.
+My Crown of Thorns is such an example.
+I had to trade the cactus soil for regular dirt as it would not hold enough moisture for my plant and was constantly drying out.

-Feeding - I also am terrible at remembering to feed my plants and they get fed when I remember, which is probably every 3 months.
-The temperature in my house is always changing so keeping the room at a set temperature for my 'plants' is just not practicable.
+- Feeding: I also am terrible at remembering to feed my plants and they get fed when I remember, which is probably every three months.
+The temperature in my house is always changing, so keeping the room at a set temperature for my 'plants' is just not practicable.

-Making a New Plant - My mom wanted me to start her a Crown of Thorns plant from my own plant and after searching I found lots of ideas on how to do it, but here is what I did.
+- Making a New Plant: My mom wanted me to start her a Crown of Thorns plant from my own plant and after searching I found lots of ideas on how to do it, but here is what I did.
 Using a sharp knife, I cut off three branches at the base.
-Immediately, a thick white 'sap' appeared at the bottom of both cuts, (wash this off immediately or wear gloves if you have sensitive hands) I left the one on my plant alone, dabbing it a bit with a paper towel, and wrapped the other three cutting ends tightly in moist paper towel.
+Immediately, a thick white 'sap' appeared at the bottom of both cuts (wash this off immediately or wear gloves if you have sensitive hands).
+I left the one on my plant alone, dabbing it a bit with a paper towel, and wrapped the other three cutting ends tightly in moist paper towel.
 I kept it moist until the next day and then let it sit out for a day until the cuts 'scabbed' over.
-Putting the cuttings into moist regular dirt, new growth appeared on the cuttings about 6 weeks later.
+After putting the cuttings into moist regular dirt, new growth appeared on the cuttings about six weeks later.

 For More Information